dydxprotocol/solo/docs/api.md

 ### GET /v1/dex/orders

 Description:
-Get all open orders from the orderbook for a particular makerAccountOnwer.
+Get all open orders from the orderbook for a particular makerAccountOwner.

 Headers:
 ```